 - Restricting the number of saloons to one for every 500 residents.

-- Establishing local option laws permitting local areas to impose local prohibition,
+- Establishing local option laws.
+That permits local areas to impose local prohibition,

-Two youth organizations, the Knights of Temperance and the Young Crusaders, were outgrowths of the Society.
+Two youth groups, the Knights of Temperance and the Young Crusaders, were outgrowths of the Society.

 Other Temperance Groups

-A number of similar organizations, usually religious in nature, existed.
+A number of similar groups, usually religious in nature, existed.
 They included these.

 - Cadets of Temperance